HOTFLoc++: End-to-End Hierarchical LiDAR Place Recognition, Re-Ranking, and 6-DoF Metric Localisation in Forests: Method

 For each patch correspondence $\hat{\mathcal{C}}_i = (\mathcal{G}_{i}^\mathcal{Q}, \mathcal{G}_{i}^\mathcal{P})$, we initialise a cost matrix which we append with a dustbin row and column filled with learnable parameter $\alpha$ to handle unmatched points.
 We process $\mathbf{C}_i$ with the learnable Sinkhorn algorithm proposed in~\cite{sarlinSuperGlueLearningFeature2020} to solve the optimal transport (OT) between patches, producing soft assignment matrix $\bar{\mathbf{Z}}_i$.
 We drop the dustbin to obtain $\mathbf{Z}_i$ as the confidence matrix of correspondences between $\mathcal{G}_i^{\mathcal{Q}}$ and $\mathcal{G}_i^{\mathcal{P}}$.
 To reduce the impact of erroneous correspondences, we filter out matches with confidence $z_j^i \in \mathbf{Z}_i$ less than threshold $\gamma_{z}$ and select fine correspondences $\mathcal{C}_i$ through mutual top-$k$ selection on $\mathbf{Z}_i$.
 Finally, we combine the fine correspondences computed for each superpoint pair into a global set of dense correspondences $\mathcal{C} = \bigcup_{i=1}^{N_c}\mathcal{C}_i$.

-To estimate $\mathbf{T}$, we adopt a local-to-global registration (LGR) scheme~\cite{qinGeoTransformerFastRobust2023}.
-It follows a hypothesise-and-verify approach, where a transformation candidate $\mathbf{T}_i$ is proposed for each superpoint match using its fine-grained correspondences which we solve in closed form with Weighted Least Squares (WLS).
+To estimate $\mathbf{T}$, we adopt local-to-global registration (LGR) ~\cite{qinGeoTransformerFastRobust2023}, where a transformation candidate $\mathbf{T}_i$ is proposed for each superpoint match using its fine-grained correspondences which we solve in closed form with Weighted Least Squares (WLS).
 Then, we select the transformation $(\mathbf{R}_i,\mathbf{t}_i)$ with the highest inlier ratio over the global dense correspondence set where $[\cdot]$ denotes the Iverson bracket, and $\tau_a$ is the inlier acceptance radius.
 This process is repeated $N_r$ times with the surviving inliers by iteratively solving \cref{eq:LGR_local,eq:LGR_global} to produce the final estimated transformation $\mathbf{T}$.